adjexpress/qtractor/README.md

 **On qt-creator:**

-Open project (.pro) on qt-creator.
+Open project (traqtor.pro) on qt-creator.

 use Qt5.11.2 or higher version for build